Some of us distrust God because we question the fairness of his salvation plan.

 God’s Goal

-The Bible explicitly states that God does not want to condemn anyone to hell.
-Instead, he wishes everyone would comply with his salvation plan so that they could live with him forever in heaven.
+The Bible explicitly states that God does not wish to condemn anyone to hell.
+Instead, he wants everyone to comply with his salvation plan so they can live with him in heaven forever.

 General Standard

-God applies the same general standard to everyone to determine our eternal destiny.
+God applies the same general standard to each of us to determine our eternal destiny.

-He holds us accountable only for what we know and can readily learn about his salvation plan.
+He holds us accountable only for what we know and could readily learn about his salvation plan.
 He does not hold us responsible for what we do not know and could never learn.

-Anyone can qualify for heaven by responding affirmatively to what they understand about God’s salvation plan.
+Anyone can qualify for heaven by complying with what they understand about God’s salvation plan on his terms.

 Those who casually disregard or overtly reject this knowledge disqualify themselves for heaven.